Law Enforcement Support Office: Suspensions

 The DLA can suspend law enforcement agencies from the 1033 Program for failing to meet the program's standards and guidelines, including misuse or misplacement of transferred equipment.

 DLA public affairs chief Kenneth MacNevin stated in 2012 that "more than 30 Arizona police agencies have been suspended or terminated for failing to meet program standards and nine remain under suspension".
-One of them was the Maricopa County Sheriff's Office, which was suspended after it failed to account for 20 of the 200 weapons it had received.
+One of them, the Maricopa County Sheriff's Office, was suspended after it failed to account for 20 of the 200 weapons it had received.
 The MCSO blamed the errors on outdated computers and tracking devices from when the weapons were transferred in the 1990s.
 According to Sheriff Joe Arpaio, the suspension did not affect the MCSO's acquisition of weaponry, as they could already afford them using anti-racketeering funding and confiscated narcotics proceeds.

 Law enforcement agencies in North Carolina were suspended from the 1033 Program for failing to account for some equipment transferred to them from the program.
 North Carolina officials stated that 3,303 out of the 4,227 pieces of equipment obtained through the program are tactical items including automatic weapons and military vehicles, and that the remainder is not used in combat and includes sleeping bags, containers, and generators.

 Fusion reported in August 2014 that a total of 184 state and local police departments had been suspended from the program for missing weapons and failure to comply with guidelines.
 Missing items included firearms and two Humvees.

 Investigative journalist Susan Katz Keating reported in October 2017 that certain elements of the program were restored despite the compliance issues.

 Responses

 Criticism

-Public, scholarly, and political criticism of LESO and the 1033 Program increased following the Ferguson unrest in 2014, the Baltimore protests in 2015, and the George Floyd protests in 2020, when police used vehicles and equipment acquired from the program for riot control (which is prohibited) as opposed to their intended use in tactical operations, drug enforcement, and counterterrorism.
+Public, scholarly, and political criticism of LESO and the 1033 Program increased following the Ferguson unrest in 2014, the Baltimore protests in 2015, and the George Floyd protests in 2020, when police used vehicles and equipment acquired from the program for riot control, which is prohibited, as opposed to their intended use in tactical operations, drug enforcement, and counterterrorism.

 Kara Dansky, senior counsel for the ACLU, alleged that the federal government is deliberately militarizing police through the 1033 Program to use them against minority communities.
 Responding to reports of missing weapons, Alessandra Soler, executive director of the ACLU of Arizona, opined that it "wasn't surprising" due to the lack of oversight and public transparency in the 1033 Program.

 Janai Nelson, associate director of the NAACP Legal Defense and Educational Fund, criticized the 1033 Program for militarizing police and negatively affecting Black communities, and condemned the 2017 lifting of restrictions on the program as "exceptionally dangerous and irresponsible".

-According to a 2017 study by social scientist Dr. Casey Delehanty and colleagues, larger 1033 Program transfers are associated with increased killings by police.
+According to a 2017 study by social scientist Casey Delehanty and colleagues, larger 1033 Program transfers are associated with increased killings by police.